HTTP-APIs/http-apis.github.io/pages/GSoC-19.md

 ## General Improvements in hydrus.
 ### Idea:
-There si always room from improvement in our flagship server, hydrus:
+There is always room from improvement in our flagship server, hydrus:
-- implentation of a search mechanism (use of `hydra:search` and IRITmeplates, and possibly Triple Pattern Fragments)
+- implementation of a search mechanism (use of `hydra:search` and IRITmeplates, and possibly Triple Pattern Fragments)
 - updating the server according to the Hydra Spec.
 A lot of changes have been made to the spec from when hydrus was first developed.
 - creation of dynamic endpoints.
 Users need to be able to define endpoints that have some functionality.
 Right now hydrus can only serve static data and users are unable to define the way in which incoming data is processed in a hydrus server.
-- general improvements in code and optimising the server functionality, refactoring.
+- general improvements in code and optimizing the server functionality, refactoring.
 ### Skills Required:
 - Python
 - Hydra